stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 If the answer is no, it's probably due to compatibility problems.
 You can try to convince the other side to upgrade their security and turn it into a yes.
+I have created a [wiki page][sssh-wiki] where anyone can add config files for preserving compatibility with various SSH implementations and SSH based services.

 If you work for a big company and change management doesn't let you do it, I'm sorry.
 I've seen the v1 protocol enabled in such places.